jkaewprateep/text_as_sequences/README.md

 ```

 ## Working logicals ##

+Create data input as Tensorflow constant and training model, prediction with different inputs and see the result are related vary by the input different.

 ```
 data = tf.constant([["a", "c", "d", "e", "d", "z", "b"], ["c", "d", "e", "d", "z", "b", "a"], ["d", "e", "d", "z", "b", "a", "c"],